This post may contain affiliate links. Please read our disclosure policy.

 • Use Clear Vanilla Extract to keep your frosting bright and white!
 If you plan on dying the frosting, this helps to keep your colors bright!
 I found mine at Walmart.

-• You can use all butter instead of half butter and half shortening, this will just result in a non crusting frosting.
+• Butter: You can use all butter instead of half butter and half shortening, this will just result in a non crusting frosting.
 That type of buttercream is not stackable at all.

 In the short term (a few hours or up to 2 days) store in and air tight container on the counter.
 If you are wanting to store longterm (up to 1 week!) store in the refrigerator.
 Just pull the frosting out a few hours before needing it to allow the frosting to come up to room temperature.

-Sugar Cookie Frosting FAQs
+Frosting for Cookies FAQs

 Is this Sugar Cookie Frosting okay at room temperature even though it contains milk?